graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 ## Open Questions

+- Should it be possible to implement imported interfaces?

-- An open question is whether it should be possible to extend imported interfaces.
+- Should it be possible to extend imported interfaces?
 For example, `Address` could be an interface in the `ethereum/mainnet` subgraph and `Account` and `Contract` could be concrete entity types that both implement the `Address` interface.
-It would be great if the proposals field could be added to this interface and the concrete types as well by importing all three and extending them.
+It could be useful if the proposals field could be added to this interface and the concrete types as well by importing all three and extending them.

+- Should it be possible for imported types to implement local interfaces?